On Jordan classes for Vinberg's theta-groups

 We finally prove that $\overline{J}$ is decomposable.
 Let $y=y_s+y_n\in\overline J$ and $J_{G_0}(y)$ the corresponding $G_0$-Jordan class.
 Then $y_s\in\overline J$ by Lemma \ref{lem:ss-closure} (i) and where we used our previous result $J_{G_0}(y)\subset\overline J$. \end{proof}

 \begin{theorem} Let $J$ be a $G_0$-Jordan class and let $S$ be a sheet in $V$.
-Then $\overline{J}^\bullet$, $\overline{J}^{reg}$ and $S$ are unions of $G_0$-Jordan classes. \end{theorem} \begin{proof}By Proposition \ref{prop:local_holds}, the closure $\overline{J}$ is a union of $G_0$-Jordan classes.
+Then $\overline{J}^\bullet$, $\overline{J}^{reg}$ and $S$ are unions of $G_0$-Jordan classes. \end{theorem} \begin{proof}By Theorem \ref{prop:local_holds}, the closure $\overline{J}$ is a union of $G_0$-Jordan classes.
 Since all such classes are of constant $G$- and $G_0$-orbit dimension, it follows that also $\overline{J}^\bullet$ and $\overline{J}^{reg}$ are unions of $G_0$-Jordan classes.
 The statement for $S$ is a direct consequence of Proposition \ref{prop:dense}. \end{proof} We conclude this subsection with the following important consequence of the local study of the closure of a $G_0$-Jordan class. \begin{proposition} $G_0$-Jordan classes are smooth. \end{proposition} \begin{proof} Let $J=J_{G_0}(y)$ be a $G_0$-Jordan class in $V$ and $\fm=\fg^{y_s}$.
 We will show that $y$ has a smooth Zariski open neighbourhood in $J$.
-Let $U_1$ and ${\mathcal U}$ be the $M_0$-saturated open neighbourhoods of $y_s$ in $\fm_1$ as in Lemma \ref{lem:mu} and Lemma \ref{lem:mu0}, respectively.
-By construction $y,\,y_s\in U_1\cap{\mathcal U}\subset U_{\fm}$.
+Let $U_{\fm}$ and ${\mathcal U}$ be the open neighbourhoods of $y_s$ and $y$ in $\fm_1$ as in Lemma \ref{lem:Um} and Corollary \ref{lem:mu0}, respectively.